John-Abbott-College/4A8-Notes/31_Installer_WAP.md

+> Windows only, not shown in Windows 11:
+>
-Clicking on the output location link will take you to the installer files.

-Note the index.html page that is generated.
+> Clicking on the output location link will take you to the installer files and an index.html page is generated.
+>

-Also note that in the installer directory, the msix bundle and the public security certificate information (the `.cer` file) appear.
+In the installer directory, the msix bundle and the public security certificate information (the `.cer` file) appear.

 ![image-20230424031106894](./Images/WAPP_installer_certificate.JPG)